INTERIOR DESIGNER: Kimberly C. Lyons

 ENHANCED AREA: Stairway

-Moreover, when I emphasize that a home should have objects that bring happiness, this is a perfect example of why I wake up and smile because the view of my unique Buddha heads leading down my stairway makes me extremely happy!
+Moreover, when I stress that a home should have objects that bring happiness, this is a perfect example of why I wake up and smile because the view of my unique Buddha heads leading down my stairway makes me extremely happy!

 Photo 1: Wall features a decorative coating, which consists of 3 colors.
 The handrail has the same texture as the wall.
 The over-sized Buddha heads are in place to create drama with extra detail beneath from simple circular decorative object.

 Photo 3: The banister has a beautiful texture done with plaster and bright white paint.

 IMAGES: Images taken by Apollos Bow Photography and are the sole property of KCL-IDESIGN, LLC.